Injured Steelers safety Damontae Kazee suspended 3 games - NewsBreak

 Injured Steelers safety Damontae Kazee suspended 3 games

-Pittsburgh Steelers defensive back Damontae Kazee, who’s on injured reserve, has been suspended three games for violating the league’s substance-abuse policy, his agent confirmed to the Pittsburgh Post-Gazette on Wednesday.
+Injured Pittsburgh Steelers safety Damontae Kazee has been suspended by the NFL for three games as the result of violating the league’s policy on substances of abuse.

-Kazee’s suspension begins immediately, regardless.
-His time on IR due to a wrist injury could very well outlast the length of the suspension.
-Agent Ron Butler told the Post-Gazette that Kazee will not appeal.
+Kazee has been on injured reserve since the start of the regular season and previously would have been eligible to return as early as for the Steelers’ Week 5 game at the Buffalo Bills.
+Now, Kazee is not eligible until the following week, an Oct.
+16 home game against the Tampa Bay Buccaneers.

+An NFL spokesperson confirmed Wednesday evening, via a statement, that Kazee will begin serving the suspension while on IR.

 Comments / 0